ElusAegis/ai-passport/README.md

 ## Introduction

 **AI Passport** is a system that generates unique cryptographic passports for machine learning models and verifies that outputs are genuinely produced by those models.
-By leveraging the [EZKL](https://docs.ezkl.xyz/getting_started/) library, this system provides a robust framework for tracking and authenticating AI-generated content.
+By leveraging cryptographic techniques and the [EZKL](https://docs.ezkl.xyz/getting_started/) library, this system provides a robust framework for tracking and authenticating AI-generated content.

 This project enhances model verification by not only checking the consistency of the model's weights but also ensuring the integrity of the verification keys and settings.
 This guarantees that the same model is being verified in the same way, providing an additional layer of security and trust.

-> This is an experimental project and should be used with caution.
-It is not intended for production use without further
+> **Note**: This is an experimental project and should be used with caution.
+It is not intended for production use
-> testing and validation.
+> without further testing and validation.

 ### Key Features